scplot(exampleAB)

 add_statline("median")

-Set the phase argument with one or multiple phase-names or phase-numbers to specifiy which phase the statistic is based on.
-The following example sets a line with the mean of phase A, the maximum of phases B and C and the minimum of phases 2 and 3:
+The following example sets a line with the mean of phase A, the maximum of phases B and C, the minimum of phases 2 and 3, and the median of all phases:

 scplot(exampleABC) |>